 Curves Catchup

-If you're unfamiliar with how curves work then they're broken down like this.
-The shadow areas can be adjusted by adding and tweaking nodes (those small hollow squares) in the bottom left of the curves window, the midtones can be adjusted in the centre and the highlights can be manipulated in the top right.
+If you're unfamiliar with how curves work, then they're broken down like this.
+The shadow areas can be adjusted by adding and tweaking nodes (those small hollow squares) in the bottom left of the curves window, the midtones can be adjusted in the centre, and the highlights can be manipulated in the top right.

 Pro Tip: Don't forget that you can also shift the black and white points.
 Here we see that I have lifted the very bottom left node up slightly.
 This will add green to all the pure black areas of the shot.
 The same could also be done at the other end in the far top right at the white point too.